 The ancient Roman Colosseum is Rome’s most visited site and one of Italy’s top tourist attractions.
-Because so many people visit it each day, it’s best to buy tickets in advance.
-The pass has a specific entrance time for the Colosseum and also includes the Roman Forum and Palatine Hill (the same day or following day).
+As of March 1, 2019, you must buy tickets in advance or reserve your time slot (even with a pass such as Roma Pass).
+The ticket has a specific entrance time for the Colosseum and currently also includes the Roman Forum and Palatine Hill (the same day or following day), however there may soon be a special 1-day ticket for the Forum and Palatine Hill only – watch for updates.

 Colosseum Upper and Lower Levels Guided Tours